devkimchi/Azure-Functions-Swagger-Sample/README.md

 # Azure Functions Swagger Sample #

-This provides a sample codes how to integrate Swagger (OPen API) definitions with Azure Functions.
+This provides a sample codes how to integrate Swagger (Open API) definitions with Azure Functions.

 ## More Readings ##